Better to remain silents and be thought a fool than open your mouth and remove all doubt.

 We finished the last of the prep work, including fitting the new safety harness on me and testing it, so we will all be ready – hopefully – when the pilot and the weather are good to go.

 In 1996, at a meeting of the local chapter of the Experimental Aircraft Association, a fellow pilot, one of the guys I learned to fly with, told us he departed Guthrie, Oklahoma to fly to Ada under low ceilings and visibility, without any charts.
 He tried to “scud run” under the clouds until he passed under the top of a television broadcast tower.
 He urgently climbed into the clouds without a clearance, but couldn’t remember any of the Oklahoma City approach/departure frequencies (I know them by heart: 124.4, 120.45, 126.4).
-He called Fort Worth Center, who handed him off the Oklahoma City.
+He called Fort Worth Center, who handed him off to Oklahoma City.
 When his transponder wouldn’t work, even on 7700, they gave him a vector based on primary (not transponder) radar contact.

 In early 1993, when my pilot class and I were doing our flight work, a fellow student did his long cross-country flight to Stillwater, then Enid, then back to Ada.
 When he returned, one fuel tank was almost empty, and the other tank was completely full.
 Since the fuel selector in the Cessna 150 is either “off” or “both,” he must have simply forgotten to fill one of the tanks when he stopped.